walfaelschung/GDELT_flow/README.md

                 elist.append(a)

  The results may be processed as needed.
-We recommend cleaning the tranlated and untranslated texts for stopwords, numbers, double-whitespaces, etc. depending the research interest (see a great introduction here: https://machinelearningmastery.com/clean-text-machine-learning-python/).
+We recommend cleaning the translated and untranslated texts for stopwords, numbers, double-whitespaces, etc., depending on the research interest (see a great introduction here: https://machinelearningmastery.com/clean-text-machine-learning-python/).
-In our case, we were interested only on the appearance of certain keywords within an article, that indicate protest-events.
+In our case, we were interested only in the appearance of certain keywords within an article, that indicate protest events.

 ----------------------------------